rust-lang/rfcs/text/0000-target-extension.md

 But it couldn't cover all aspects of ABI breaking, specially changes in structures (member size or offset change).
-It would require to replace structure's member access by function calls doing runtime detection, adding an overhead.
+It would require to replace structure's member access by function calls doing runtime detection.
+The possible overhead could be removed by using lazy detection and caching.

 ## Dynamic bindings generation